releng-tool/releng-tool-docs/content/guides/environment.md

 :::{versionadded} 1.1
 :::

-The output directory to use.
+Configures the output directory to use.
 By default, the output directory used is configured to `<root>/output`.
 If a user does not override an output directory using the [`--out-dir` argument](arg-out-dir), the `RELENG_OUTPUT_DIR` option can be used to override this location.